Maintaining Confidentiality of Student Disability Information

 - Refrain from discussing a student’s disability status and necessary accommodations within hearing range of fellow students or others who do not have an “educational need to know.”

-- When sending emails to a group of students, even if they are all registered with Disability Services, blind copy (bcc) students so they are not privy to other student’s information, or better yet, send separate emails to each student.
+- When sending emails to a group of students, even if they are all registered with Access Services, blind copy (bcc) students so they are not privy to other student’s information, or better yet, send separate emails to each student.

 - At no time should the class be informed that a student has a disability, except at the student’s request.